 It was very unusual for a woman to ever maintain a lighthouse, but in the 19th century, the Key West Lighthouse was.
 Her name was Barbara Marbrity and she took on the job of lighthouse keeper after her husband died.
 He was maintaining the lighthouse when he died very suddenly.
 She took on the duties of lighthouse keeper for over 32 years.
 She was the keeper through three hurricanes and still kept the lighthouse light burning and helping sailors get to the shore.
 There was one hurricane that nearly destroyed the entire lighthouse though.

 The Great Havana Hurricane of 1846 caused quite a lot of damage and death to Key West.
 In fact, Key West was almost wiped clean because of the devastating damage the hurricane had on the city.
+The USS Morris was completely wrecked during the storm and the crew remembers seeing the beach and the lighthouse.
 No one knows exactly how, but Mabrity survived this terrible storm.
 There were many people who needed to find shelter at that time, so they came to the lighthouse where they thought they could remain safe.
 They were not so lucky though.
 There were fourteen people that ran into the lighthouse during this hurricane.
 They all died and taken off to sea with the storm.
 Six of these were Mabrity’s children.
 The lighthouse was almost completely destroyed too.
 There were a lot of renovations that had to be done to it to bring it back to its historic look.
 In 1848, the new lighthouse was finished and Mabrity wanted to continue to be the keeper.

 As the keeper of the lighthouse, Mabrity would climb 88 steps each and every day that she worked there.
 She was 82 years old when she died and she died as the lighthouse keeper.
 It seemed that her life’s purpose was to pick up her husband’s job when he died and she never slacked on her work that she did there.
+The Coast Guard had the Key West Lighthouse decommissioned in 1969.
+This is when Monroe County took it over and leased it to the Key West Art and Historical Society.
+The society is in charge of maintaining the museum that the lighthouse was turned into.
+Mabrity worked very hard in the keeping of the lighthouse during the many years that she was there.
+She was dedicated and devoted to it and many believe that she was blessed somehow by living through all of the natural disasters that happened.
 This is why many people think that her ghost haunts the lighthouse today!

 Visitors Tell All